AUD/USD analysis: Breakout occurs

 AUD/USD

-The Australian Dollar surged by 60 pips or 0.79% against the US Dollar on Tuesday.
-A breakout occurred through the upper line of a descending channel pattern during the morning hours of Wednesday.
+The Australian Dollar fell by 95 pips or 1.22% against the US Dollar on Tuesday.
+A breakout through the lower boundary of an ascending channel occurred during yesterday's trading session.

-Given that a breakout has occurred, buyers are likely to dominate the exchange rate during the following trading session.
-The potential target for bullish traders will be near the weekly R2 at 0.7715.
+Given that a breakout has occurred, bearish traders are likely to continue to pressure the exchange rate lower during the following trading session.
+The potential target for bears will be near the 0.7650 area.

-However, the currency exchange rate could make a brief short-term retracement from a resistance level at 0.7685 today.
+However, a support cluster formed by the 200– hour simple moving average and the weekly pivot point at 0.7692 could provide support for the currency exchange rate in the shorter term.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.